kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 SQL Server development is a continuous process to avoid the issues caused by development and reducing the risks of blocking business.

 Accidents happen!
-Imagine you accidentally made an update to thousands of records that you cannot undo without hours of work.
+Imagine you accidentally made an update to thousands of rows that you cannot undo without hours of work.
 Imagine that you do not have access to original data before you changed it.
 Feeling scared yet?
 This is where a development and test environment save effort.

 A development environment allows developers to program and perform test ensuring their code is correct before pushing to a centralized testing environment for UAT (User Acceptance Testing) or staging for production.